joergen7/cre/README.md

 ```erlang
 -callback is_value( E :: _, UsrInfo :: _ ) -> boolean().
 ```
 The `is_value/2` function takes an expression `E` and the user info field generated by the `init/1` function and determines whether the expression is a value.
-If so, that means that the program has terminated and the result is returned to the user.
+If an expression is a value, that means that the program has terminated and the result is returned to the user.

 ##### step/2